temken/raytracer/README.md

 ### Other ideas

+- Replace the RGB colors by a physical spectrum (i.e. a PDF over visible wavelengths).
+Implement an abstract Color base class, and then RGB and physical spectra can inherit from that.
+  - It should be possible to model rainbows, or split white light on a prism, etc.
 - Define trajectories that the camera can follow (time dependence is already ).
 - Create compositve objects with a physics engine included.
 Simulate and render a double pendulum in an interesting light ambient.
 - Make a UI with qt or imgui to show the scene and camera, move stuff, render quick images.
 Simple UI to have some interactive fun.
+- Look into GPUs, in particular c++ + Vulkan.

 ### Done tasks